Sanzentyo/3D_Maze/README_EN.md

 ```

 ## Web Version
-Due to pyxel specifications and performance considerations, text and BGM have been removed.
+Due to pyxel specifications and performance considerations, text, scoreboard, and BGM have been removed.
 Otherwise, it functions the same as the native version.
 https://sanzentyo.github.io/3D_Maze

 ## Controls